Raising Great Children As You Build a Great Marriage

 Unity: when parents speak with one voice to their children, it makes all the difference in the quality of both their marriage and their child rearing.
 By nature, children will try to divide parents, but we must never allow them to do so.

-Four essential practices will help you to promote unity and success in your marriage.
+Three essential practices will help you to promote unity and success in your marriage.
 First, always agree in front of the children, using " we" and "I".
 Second, always honor each other in front of the children and make your children respect your spouse in the way they speak and act toward him or her.
 Third, never allow a significant difference to develop between you in how you express love or enforce punishment.
-Fourth, go outside your marriage for counseling and input when you reach an impasse.